h2oai/h2oai-flood-prediction/deployment/nvidia-launchable/LAUNCHABLE.md

 - **Predictive analytics** for flood forecasting
 - **Interactive dashboard** for monitoring and alerts

-By the end of this guide, you'll have a fully functional flood prediction system running with live data.
+By the end of this guide, you'll have a fully functional flood intelligence system running with live data.

 ---